Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued JQuery course from SoloLearn.
 JQuery animations are so easy and cool! almost unlocked the 		              certificate!

+### Day 59: March 17

+**Today's Progress**: Read about git and created a java project with it from the command line.
+Unlocked the JQuery certificate!
+		      Downloaded UML plugin for Eclipse (UMLet).

 ### DAYS SKIPPED SO FAR : 14